NiceNode/bench-buddy/README.md

 Run a limited set of tests
 Example only run cpu and memory tests
 ```
-docker run ghcr.io/nicenode/speedometer -t cpu memory
+docker run ghcr.io/nicenode/benchbuddy -t cpu memory
 ```
 CLI documentation
 ```
-docker run ghcr.io/nicenode/speedometer --help
+docker run ghcr.io/nicenode/benchbuddy --help
 ```
 ### Develop
 Local environment setup:
 1. In the Containerfile, swap commenting out the `entrypoint` with `cmd bash`
-2. Build a local container `podman build -t speedometer-local .`
+2. Build a local container `podman build -t benchbuddy-local .`
-3. Run the container interactively with a volume mount from this repo to `/workdir` in the container `podman run -it -v $(pwd):/workdir speedometer-local` so that changes to code on your host machine will reflect inside the container.
+3. Run the container interactively with a volume mount from this repo to `/workdir` in the container `podman run -it -v $(pwd):/workdir benchbuddy-local` so that changes to code on your host machine will reflect inside the container.
 4. Modify index.js code
 5. Run `node /workdir/index.js` inside the container